 Pro pancake tip: Sub in a blueberry pancake to a stack of plain pancakes for added superfoodie yuminess.

-Vegetarian Restaurants in Lisbon (with lots of Vegan Options)
+The Best Vegetarian Restaurants Lisbon Offers (with lots of Vegan Options)

 Alameda Santo António dos Capuchos